Fall is at its best, and I’m so excited to create some Halloween Bullet Journal themes.

-So I knew I wanted to make something scary for my pages this month, but honestly you can approach this in so many ways, it took me a while to decide how it will fit my journal.
-I’ve decided to make my pages black and white.
-Except for the alarmingly cute and scary orange pumpkins.
+So I knew I wanted to make something scary for my Halloween Bullet Journal pages this month, but honestly, you can approach this in so many ways, it took me a while to decide how it will fit my journal.
+I’ve decided to make my pages black and white except for the alarmingly cute and scary orange pumpkins.

 I also did some digital designs and created a free printable Halloween Stickers sheet, which you can already download from the Resources Vault.